-- JUNIOR ADU (JADU): Involves conversion of space within the building envelope of an existing or proposed Single-Family dwelling, resulting in a living unit of not more than 500 sq. ft., requiring owner-occupancy in the JADU or primary dwelling unit.
+- JUNIOR ADU (JADU): Involves conversion of space within the building envelope of an existing or proposed One-Family Residential Facility, resulting in a living unit of not more than 500 sq. ft., requiring owner-occupancy in the JADU or primary dwelling unit.

-- CATEGORY ONE ADU: Involves either conversion of space within an existing Single-Family Dwelling, or conversion or rebuild of an existing accessory structure; includes no expansion of the existing building envelope other than up to 150 sq. ft. for purposes of accommodating ADU access and egress only.
+- CATEGORY ONE ADU: Involves either conversion of space within an existing One-Family Residential Facility, or conversion or rebuild of an existing accessory structure; includes no expansion of the existing building envelope other than up to 150 sq. ft. for purposes of accommodating ADU access and egress only.

-- CATEGORY TWO ADU: Involves construction of a new detached or attached structure, including an exterior addition to an existing structure to accommodate the ADU, in conjunction with a proposed or existing Single-Family dwelling.
+- CATEGORY TWO ADU: Involves construction of a new detached or attached accessory structure, including an exterior addition to an existing or proposed One-Family Residential Facility to accommodate the ADU.

 Please note that a Category 1 OR a Category 2 ADU may be combined on the lot with one JADU.
 However, a lot may NOT contain both a Category 1 ADU and a Category 2 ADU.
 If a lot contains two ADUs, one must be a JADU.

 PRE-APPROVED PLANS NOW AVAILABLE!
 Interested in using our no-cost, "off-the-shelf" ADU building plans?
 Learn more about our permit-ready ADU plans containing complete sets of construction drawings that conform to the latest codes!

 See below for step-by-step requirements to apply for your ADU permits or review our Guidebook to Single-Family ADUs.